Boonie Bears: The Wild Life

-Boonie Bears: The Wild Life (熊出没·狂野大陆) is a 2021 Chinese animated fantasy comedy film, and the seventh feature film in the Boonie Bears series.
-Originally planned for a 25 January 2020 release, it was delayed by the COVID-19 outbreak and ultimately released in mainland China on 12 February 2021 (Chinese New Year).
-In the film, a park named "Wild Land" opens near Pine Tree Mountain, where Vick participates in a transformation contest with Bramble and a mysterious man named Leon.
-When guests who have been transformed into animals ferociously attack on people, Vick, Leon and the two bears bravely respond to the crisis.
-The film received mixed to positive reviews.
+Boonie Bears: The Wild Life (熊出没·狂野大陆) is a 2021 Chinese Computer animated fantasy comedy film, and the seventh feature film in the Boonie Bears series.
+The story follows Logger Vick who participates in a contest with Bramble and Briar, when guests who have been transformed into animals.
+The film received mixed to positive reviews from critics.

-Plot
+Synopsis

-Vick, a tourist guide, is thrilled upon learning about the park named 'Wild Life' from his former classmate.
-The park's concept uses gene-altering bracelets to transform humans to an animal of your choice upon, as well as a super-transforming version.
+At the Mountain Pine area, Logger Vick visits a amusement park named the Wild Life that he learned from his old friend.
+The visitors uses bracelets that can transform humans to an animal of your choice upon, as well as a super-transforming version.
 Contestants then compete with a range of other groups through an elimination round and a finals round.
 The winner group then receives one million dollars.
-With the belief that this price will be the solution to his problems, Vick and his former classmate and 'friend', but was deceived by him departing for a better group.
-However, Vick's bear friend Bramble also secretly entered the park, and they teamed up together with a stranger named Leon.
+With the belief that this price will be the solution to his problems, after taking a selfie with a guinea pig-turned visitor, Vick starts to have fun at the place.
+However, the bear brothers Bramble and Briar also secretly entered the park, and they teamed up together with a mysterious man named Leon.
+Vick then receives a sample package of the various animal choices he can change into.
+This choices can range from a bear, a chameleon and a lion.

 During the first round, the team struggled to earn their spot at the finals, but succeeded in a down-to-the wire contest.
-Nevertheless, the team secured the spot and that the 'Wild Life' was originally conceived by Tom and Leon, the latter of which inventing most technologies and constructed the park to bring happiness due to that his deceased daughter Lily was thrilled by his invention.
-As a result, Leon entered attempting to shut the park since that the super-transforming technology is unsafe and results in savage animal states.
-Hence, those animal states, along with Bramble's brother Briar, were captured.
-However, Leon was captured by Tom after the contest, who fallaciously debated that the technology is safe.
-Subsequently, Leon, Vick, Briar and Bramble escaped from Tom and successfully shut down the place through closing Leon's artificial unintelligence, who believed that the primitive state drives happiness and uses this to deceive staff of the park.
+Nevertheless, the team secured the spot and that the 'Wild Life' was originally conceived by Tom and Leon, the latter of which inventing most technologies and constructed the park to bring happiness due to that his deceased daughter Lily who was thrilled by his invention.
+As a result, Leon attempted to shut the park since that the super-transforming technology is unsafe and results in savage animal states.
+Hence, those animal states, along with Bramble and Briar, were captured, while Tom is transformed into a chimera and fought Leon debating with him if the park is safe.
+Subsequently, Vick destroys the artificial intelligence, which resulted in an explosion that ended up killing Tom as Vick, the bears and Leon successfully escaped.

+At the end of the day, everybody is freed and Vick talks to a news anchor about happiness, in which he believed that the primitive state drives happiness and uses this to deceive staff of the Wild Life.